 - Dermatitis herpetiformis – A specific type of intensely itchy skin rash

-Younger people suffering from celiac disease during years of growth may experience:
+Younger people suffering from celiac disease while they are growing may experience:

 - Delayed growth and stature